AndreasX42/RAGflow/README.md

   - https://hub.docker.com/u/andreasx42
 - Google Kubernetes Engine cluster could be available on
   - http://35.239.36.15/
-- Or checkout repository
+- Checkout repository
   - Start application with ‘docker-compose up --build’
     - Application should be available on localhost:8501.
     - Backend API documentation is available on localhost:8080/docs
-- Or use Kubernetes with 'kubectl apply -f k8s' to deploy locally
+  - Use Kubernetes with 'kubectl apply -f k8s' to deploy locally
     - Application should be available directly on localhost/
     - For backend API access we use nginx routing with localhost/api/\*
     - Be aware to check deployment configs for image versions

 # 📖 What is Retrievel Augmented Generation (RAG)?